 Story of Maada'ookiing

-Maada’ookiing means the ‘distribution’ in Ojibwe.
 In Indigenous community, the act of giving and sharing is recognized as a mutual act that benefits the entire community.
 Traditional giveaway ceremonies involve thoughtful preparation, kind intention, and putting positive energy into the gift itself.
 Giveaways often acknowledge accomplishments, celebrate life, and mark important times significant to the community.
-In this spirit, Maada’ookiing has been brought to life.
+In this spirit, Maada’ookiing ("the distribution" in English) has been brought to life.

-In a journey to partner more closely with Tribal Nations and Indigenous community, Northland Foundation embarked with a guiding principle that stands true in all of our work: communities know best.
+In a journey to partner more closely with Native nations and Indigenous community, Northland Foundation embarked with a guiding principle that stands true in all of our work: communities know best.
 To learn more and deepen our understanding on how we could become stronger partners, we entered into many conversations with Tribal elected leaders and Indigenous leaders in philanthropy, nonprofit, and other sectors.
-We conducted a study of Northland’s own history, the history of philanthropy in relation to Tribal Nations and Indigenous-led nonprofits, and the long-standing inequities in grantmaking.
+We conducted a study of Northland’s own history, the history of philanthropy in relation to Native nations and Indigenous-led nonprofits, and the long-standing inequities in grantmaking.

 An Indigenous-led design team was formed, bringing together Indigenous leaders and community members to dialogue about past and emerging issues, community strengths, and best approaches to partnership.
 Through a group design process, the Native design team helped create the structure, strategies, and guidance for a program they named Maada'ookiing.

-Moving forward with this new program, including the grantmaking to individuals, the foundation staff anticipates that we will have a learning curve as we learn from our relationships with Indigenous community and grow our understanding of what it means to be in true partnership with Tribal Nations.
+Moving forward with this new program, including the grantmaking to individuals, the foundation staff anticipates that we will have a learning curve as we learn from our relationships with Indigenous community and grow our understanding of what it means to be in true partnership with Native nations.
 Miigwech!

 Photographs provided by Ivy Vainio